 Rig-Veda 1-164-46 and Y.V 32-1 clearly mention that God is “One”.

 Rig Veda declares God is ‘ONE’ and God is Atman, then why believe and worship in place of

 Whereas Vedas reveals ONE

-GOD but Hinduism filled with 33crores of gods Vedas reveals God as Spirit (Atman or Brahman ) and no form whereas Hinduism worship god in the form of various non-Vedic idols of gods and goddesses are barred by Vedas .
+GOD but Hinduism filled with 33crores of gods Vedas reveals God as Spirit (Atman or Brahman ) and no form whereas Hinduism worships god in the form of various non-Vedic idols of gods and goddesses are barred by Vedas.

 on the base of the false self within the false experience.
 Thus, all the belief systems are based on the false, self.
-Thus, idea of god is mere belief based on their religious doctrine.
-In Advaita lord means Atman and Atman means Brahman.
+Thus, the idea of God is mere belief based on their religious doctrine.
+In Advaita Lord means Atman and Atman mean Brahman.

-If people who indulge god or guru glorification are not Advaitins, because they have accepted belief of god as a true god and they forget the true god is Atman their true identity, which exists without the body and the experience of the world.
+If people who indulge god or guru glorification are not Advaitins, because they have accepted the belief of god as a true god and they forget the true God is Atman their true identity, which exists without the body and the experience of the world.

-If God exists, as he does for religious believers and yogis, and exists separately from them, then there is duality, which always implies contradiction.
-On
+If God exists, as he does for religious believers and yogis, and exists separately from them, then there is duality, which always implies a contradiction.
+On the

 ultimate point of view God is a mere belief or an idea, a thought, an object, therefore the self or witness, contradict God.